sophia-gh/Secure-Programming-Project/README.md

 Done Testing!
 View Output of each test in test_output.txt
 ```
-The test_output.txt file conatins the output of each test, these outputs will explain why failing tests have failed.
+The src/test_output.txt file conatins the output of each test, these outputs will explain why failing tests have failed.

 # 3 clean with make file
 ```cmd